Women in Whisky are standing on the shoulders of giants ~ Emily Pankhurst, Millicent Fawcett, Bessie Williamson and Sheila Burtles… to name but a few.

 What do you do?
-I organise Festival side of The Whisky Lounge and I am the Commercial Director of The Great Whisky Company which specialises in distributing interesting Whiskies to the on and off trade exclusively and our first client is Berry Brothers and Rudd
+I organise the festival side of The Whisky Lounge and I am the Commercial Director of The Great Whisky Company which specialises in distributing interesting whiskies to the on and off trade exclusively.
+Our first client is Berry Brothers and Rudd

 How long have you been drinking whisky?
 6 months

 What was your first dram/last/next dram?
-Bushmills Black Bush, Jameson’s Select Reserve and Berry Brother 1980 Coal Ila
+Bushmills Black Bush, Jameson’s Select Reserve and Berry Brothers 1980 Caol Ila.

-Where do you see yourself going in relation to whisky in next 10 years?
-More drinking of mine malts in small amounts, more learning and converting others to do the same
+Where do you see yourself going in relation to whisky in the next 10 years?
+More drinking of malts in small amounts, more learning and converting others to do the same

-What can the industry do to improve things for women? the industry is welcoming from my point of view I think we need to educate women to the beauty of whisky if we succeed in doing that they will be joining the industry in droves
+What can the industry do to improve things for women?
+The industry is welcoming from my point of view.
+I think we need to educate women about the beauty of whisky.
+If we succeed in doing that they will be joining the industry in droves.

 Where do you live?
 New York City, USA